 The capsaicin in hot peppers is what makes peppers hot.
 If you handle hot peppers gloveless, it’s a guarantee that you’re in for a nasty case of chili burn, both on your fingers and anywhere you rub.
 Like your face.
 Ouch!

-You will need the following ingredients to make this Nacho Soup in your Slow Cooker: Ground Beef, Yellow Onion, Green Bell Pepper, Garlic Cloves, Jalapeño, Corn, Black Beans, Petite Diced Tomatoes, Chili Powder, Salt, Ground Black Pepper, Crushed Red Pepper Flakes, Low Sodium Chicken Broth, Cheddar Cheese, Heavy Cream, All Purpose Flour and Green Onions.
+You will need the following ingredients to make this Nacho Soup recipe in your Slow Cooker (see recipe card for quantities): Ground Beef, Yellow Onion, Green Bell Pepper, Garlic Cloves, Jalapeño, Corn, Black Beans, Petite Diced Tomatoes, Chili Powder, Salt, Ground Black Pepper, Crushed Red Pepper Flakes, Low Sodium Chicken Broth, Cheddar Cheese, Heavy Cream, All Purpose Flour and Green Onions.

 🥣 How to make Nacho Soup in Slow Cooker